SinamalTess/vitzik/src/docs/midi.md

     -   If the bottom number is a `4`, it means the beats are quarter notes (four quarter notes in a measure).
     -   If the bottom number is `2`, it means the note value is half notes(half notes per measure).
     -   If the bottom number is an `8`, it means the beats are 8th notes...

+### Delta

+Tells how many ticks have passed since the last message.